usnistgov/800-63-3/sp800-63c/sec7_fal.md

 | 2 | 2, 3, or 4
 | 3 | 2, 3, or 4
 | 4 | 3 or 4

+### 7.1 Key Management

+At any FAL, the IdP SHALL ensure that an RP is unable to impersonate the IdP at another RP by protecting the assertion with an appropriate signature and key.
+If the assertion is protected by an asymmetric signature, the IdP MAY use the same public and private key pair to sign assertions to multiple RPs.
+The IdP MAY publish its public key in a verifiable fashion, such as at an HTTPS-protected URL at a well-known location.
+If the assertion is protected by a symmetric signature, the IdP SHALL use a different shared key for each RP.